mvishiu11/Speech2Text/README.md

 - [X] Use FastAPI instead of Flask.
 - [ ] Add database instead of a local queue
 - [ ] Add support for more languages and dialects.
-- [ ] Enhance error handling and logging.
+- [1/3] Enhance error handling and logging.
+- [ ] Add support for more audio formats.
+- [ ] Add support for streaming audio.
+- [ ] Add support for audio files with multiple speakers.
+- [ ] Switch to a more flexible model selection system, probably via Deepgram.

 ## Requirements and Setup